tlaplus/conf/content/home/_index.md

 * Novel tools & techniques exploiting TLA<sup>+</sup> and its existing tools
 * Teaching TLA<sup>+</sup> and its combination with other (software) engineering methodologies

+Please send a 1-2 page abstract summarizing the content of a 45-minute presentation by July 01, 2022 to «tla2022» \o «@» \o «tlapl.us».
+Notification of acceptance will be sent soon after.
+There will not be formal proceedings, but the recordings will be made available on the web.
+Presentations of relevant work published elsewhere are welcome.

 Program Committee Chair: [Murat Demirbas](https://cse.buffalo.edu/~demirbas/), Conference Chair: [Markus A. Kuppe](https://www.linkedin.com/in/markus-kuppe-643559180)

+#### When & Where?

+TLA+ conf will be an in-person(!) event in St. Louis, MO, USA, on September 22, 2022 co-located with Strange Loop 2022.
+Participants are required to register through the Strange Loop website at [https://ti.to/strange-loop/2022](https://ti.to/strange-loop/2022).
+Speakers at TLA+ Conf will also receive a free ticket for the Strange Loop conference.

+#### TLA+ Class

+Hillel Wayne hosts a [TLA+ training class on September 21, 2022](https://www.thestrangeloop.com/2022/tlaplus-workshop.html).

 #### Code of Conduct